Josuesea43/Data-Science-IQs/IQs.md

 Q86: How is Principal Component Analysis used for Multivariate Anomaly Detection?

 Q87: How is AutoEncoder used for Dimensionality Reduction (onto Latent Space)?

+Q88: What is the loss function used in Variational AutoEncoders?